Before every financial decision you make, you have to ask yourself, “Does it make sense?”.

 7. Implement Debt Snowflaking.
 If doing a debt snowball doesn’t work, then consider debt snowflaking.
 It’s a similar premise with the same end result- being debt free!

 8. Do A Balance Transfer.
-If your credit card just jacked up your interest rate, consider doing a balance transfer.
-It could save you hundreds of dollars.
+If your credit card just jacked up your interest rate, consider doing a 0% APR balance transfer.
+It could save you hundreds of dollars in interest every month!